Driving Licence Number: Where To Find Card And Issue Details

 Driving Licence Number Explained

-When I say the driving licence number is explained by your personal data, I mean that the character groups function as a biometric summary.
+When I say the driving licence number is explained by your personal data, I mean that the character groups function as a biometric summary, though I argue this is outdated security thinking.
 This format helps prevent errors in forms because the system can cross-reference the number against the date of birth you provided elsewhere on the application.

-If you enter a birth date of 1990, but your licence number has a “7” in the sixth position, the system will immediately flag a data mismatch.
-Understanding this format helps you double-check your own work before hitting “submit” on important legal documents.
+If you enter a birth date of 1990, but your licence number has a 7 in the sixth position, the system will immediately flag a data mismatch.
+Understanding this format helps you double-check your own work before hitting submit on important legal documents.
+However, my contrarian insight: this encoding actually makes you more vulnerable to identity theft than a random UUID would, because anyone who knows your name and birth date (easily found on Facebook) can predict 13 of your 16 characters, leaving only 3 to guess.

 Provisional Driving Licence Number